Best of Japan - Best Tours of Japan

 These are listed in your agreed tour schedule.

-included as well as breakfast.
+specific tour arrangements.
 In general, we do not include lunch and

 dinner meals because Japan has a huge range of foods and we prefer not to